-Antaratma Thodoris Chiotis was born and raised in Athens, Greece.
-In 1995 he started practising and studying Yoga in the system of Satyananda Yoga with the guidance of Swami Sivamutri Saraswati.His first encounter with Yoga happened when a good friend of his, took him to a Satsang with Swami Shivamurti.
+Antaratma Theodore Chiotis was born and raised in Athens, Greece.
+He started his practice and study of Yoga in 1995 in the system of Satyananda Yoga, with the guidance of Swami Shivamurti Saraswati.His first encounter with Yoga happened when a good friend took him to a Satsang with Swami Shivamurti Saraswati.

-Satsang means to be in the presence of truth or a Master of Yoga.
-What struck him then and was the reason he was hooked to Yoga, was the singing of Kirtan.
-During that afternoon he witnessed the release that happens when people sing and dance together, using Sanskrit and music.
+Satsang means to be in the presence of truth and a Master of Yoga.
+What struck him then and was the reason he got hooked to Yoga, was the singing of Kirtan.
+There, he witnessed the release that happens when people sing and dance together, using mantras and music.

-This decision didn't come from an ambition to become a teacher but rather it was the encouragement of his teachers that took him forward.
-The Instructor's s training course in the system of Satyananda yoga followed in 2000.
-Antaratma has been leading yoga classes & workshops for students and instructors of yoga since that time.
+This decision didn't come out of an ambition to become a teacher.
+It was the encouragement of his teachers that took him forward.
+The Instructor's s training course in the system of Satyananda Yoga followed in 2000.
+Antaratma has been leading yoga classes, workshops and yoga retreats for students and instructors since that time.

 Muktitara (Alexandra Sotiropoulou)

 Alexandra knows that this is her call.
 The understanding of the magic that remains hidden, like a precious stone, inside the body-mind.
-She adores to explore asana and pranayama as it fulfils her in a way that nothing else can.
+She adores exploring asana and pranayama as it fulfils her in a way that nothing else can.
 Alexandra has been teaching since 2003.
 She is certified by YOGA ALLIANCE INTERNATIONAL (Master level training - 500 hours).